'Mother Of All Bubbles' Keeps Gold In Focus

 Paying down this debt will not be easy.
 As Scotiabank mentioned in a note last week: “Higher interest rates are going to make the burden of refinancing the debt considerably heavier, and as more money goes into servicing the debt, it means less money is available to spend on other things, which could lead to less infrastructure spending and increased austerity.”

-Add to this the fact that global pension levels are also sharply on the rise, with people living longer and population growth—and therefore workforce growth—slowing in many advanced economies.
-In May, the World Economic Forum (WEF) estimated that by 2050, the size of the retirement savings gap—unfunded pensions, in other words—could be as much as $400 trillion, an unimaginably large number.
+Add to this the fact that global pension levels are also sharply on the rise, with people living longer and population growth — and therefore workforce growth — slowing in many advanced economies.
+In May, the World Economic Forum (WEF) estimated that by 2050, the size of the retirement savings gap — unfunded pensions, in other words — could be as much as $400 trillion, an unimaginably large number.

 The U.S. alone adds about $3 trillion every year to the pension deficit.
 I shared with you earlier in the month that the State of Illinois’ unfunded pensions could be as high as $250 billion, putting each Illinoisan on the hook for $56,000.